 A relatively unassuming fishing village as recently as the 19th century, today Yokohama is a bustling city, where first timers will feel a little less Lost In Translation than in Tokyo.

 In recent years, its old docklands have been reinvented as a shopping, dining and leisure oasis.
 History buffs can check out the Yokohama Port Museum and culture vultures can enjoy the Yokohama Museum of Art.
 Noodle fans?
 Yes, we know you're out there.
 For you, it has to be the CupNoodles Museum, where you get to conjure up your own treat.

-Which rugby games will Yokohama host?
-The final, one semi and group matches will grace the 75,000-seater International Stadium in Yokohama in Kanagawa Prefecture.
+Which rugby games did Yokohama host?
+The final, one semi and group matches graced the 75,000-seater International Stadium in Yokohama, Kanagawa Prefecture.

 Tokyo is the ultimate Japanese city: a gleaming, intoxicating cocktail of packed streets, intense crowds, dazzling neon and vaulting skyscrapers - open 24 hours a day.

 This brash, adrenaline pumping side of Tokyo is a given, but now's the time to dig deeper and find a more relaxed side, where traditional and culture come to the fore in quiet temples and neat gardens laced with perfectly trimmed Bonsai trees.